-By protecting a selection of cells, the entire worksheet or workbook you can feel confident you have minimised the risk of this happening.
+By protecting a selection of cells, the full worksheet or entire workbook you can feel confident you have minimised the risk of unwanted changes happening.

 By default all cells in an Excel worksheet will be locked (unable to be changed) if Protection is turned on.

 It is unlikely that you would need to lock all cells in a workbook, as this would mean no changes could be made to any cell.
 Occasionally you may wish to protect a whole worksheet if it links to others in the workbook.
 Therefore before you apply protection, you must first format the cells or sheets you want to be unlocked (able to be changed) once the worksheet is protected.